2022 Flu vaccination blitz – Free flu vaccinations for Queenslanders

-Some vaccines are available free of charge through the National Immunisation Program Schedule Queensland.
-You will have to pay for other vaccines with a prescription from your doctor.
+Some vaccines are available free of charge through the National Immunisation Program (see the Immunisation Schedule Queensland for details).
+However, not all vaccines fall under this program and you may not be eligible.
+If this is the case, you will have to pay for your vaccines at a pharmacy using a prescription from your doctor.

 The following vaccines may be recommended for adults: